Forming an LLC Is Easy

 Step 5: Create an LLC Operating Agreement

-Creating an LLC operating agreement is the only way for you and your members to legally define your roles and lock down your LLC’s management and ownership structure.
+Creating an operating agreement is the only way for you and your members to legally define your roles and lock down your LLC’s management and ownership structure.
 Having this document in place will also give you something to return to if there’s a dispute.

 - each member’s responsibilities